Justia Lawyer Rating

 • A maximum of 10 years in jail; and

-Distributing 5 lbs. of Marijuana or more is a felony offense, which is punishable by:
+Distributing 5 lbs. of marijuana or more is a felony offense, which is punishable by:

 • A term of imprisonment between five and 30 years; and